orbitdb/orbitdb/docs/GETTING_STARTED.md

 node index.js
 ```

-You should see the address of your new database and the records you have added
+You should see the address of your new database and the records you have added to it.
-to it.

 Without a type, OrbitDB defaults to a database type of 'events'.
 To change the database type, pass the `type` parameter with a valid database type.

-Update:
+Change:

 ```js
 const db = await orbitdb.open('my-db')
 ```

-to read:
+to:

 ```js
 const db = await orbitdb.open('my-documents-db', { 'documents '})